arcpy/AdministeringArcGISServerwithPython_DS2014/AdminCommands/README.md

 The 1SimpleAdminCall script breaks out each call step-by-step.

 The AdminFunctions.py script demonstrates how to connect and use multiple ArcGIS Server end points.
+Call this script by "Import AdminFunctions".
+The examples.py script shows how to use the AdminFunctions.